ArthurBeznik/42_codam_Born2beRoot/README.md

 ## `sudo` strict rules
+> To set up a strong configuration for your sudo group, you have to comply with the following requirements:
 > - Max 3 attempts on authentication using `sudo` in event of incorrect password.
 > - Display custom message on error due to incorrect password when using `sudo`.
 > - Archive each action using `sudo`, both inputs and outputs.
 Log file to be saved in `/var/log/sudo/` folder.